craighckby-stack/Deep-Thinker/README.md

 * **Model**: Gemini 3.6 Flash (with graceful fallbacks for rate-limiting)

 ## Security
 This project relies entirely on environment variables for API key management.
-No secrets or personal data are hardcoded in the codebase, ensuring it is safe to commit and share.